Law and Justice: Diplomacy and defence

 PiS is eurosceptic, although the party supports integration with the European Union on terms beneficial for Poland.
 It supports economic integration and tightening cooperation in areas of energy security and military operations, but is sceptical about closer political integration.
 It is against the formation of a European superstate or federation.
 PiS is in favour of a strong political and military alliance between Poland and the United States.
 In 2006, Kaczyński spoke of the EU: "My opinion of the EU is the following: A super state which polarizes countries' areas of competence but which at the same time is rather helpless because it only has a symbolic budget...
 The EU is an artificial creation."
 In the European Parliament, it is a member of the European Conservatives and Reformists, a group founded in 2009 to challenge the prevailing pro-federalist ethos of the European Parliament and address the perceived democratic deficit existing at a European level.

 Law and Justice has frequently expressed anti-German, and anti-Russian stances.
 It has taken a hardline stance against Russia in its foreign policy since the party's foundation.
 The party vocally advocated for military aid to Ukraine during the 2022 Russian invasion of Ukraine, but announced it would halt arms transfers in September 2023 following disagreements over the export of Ukrainian grain to Poland.
 The party has been described as divided between pro-Ukrainian and anti-Ukrainian factions.

 PiS has historically advocated for a pro-Israel policy, although relations with Israel deteriorated following the 2018 Amendment to the Act on the Institute of National Remembrance and subsequent diplomatic incidents.
 In opposition, PiS called for the expulsion of the Israeli Ambassador following the World Central Kitchen drone strikes, in which a Polish citizen was killed.

 The PiS government supported accession of Turkey to the European Union.
 PiS also advocates for a strong relationship with Hungary under Viktor Orbán, though they diverged over the Russo-Ukrainian War.
 Law and Justice criticised the Polish government's decision in 2008 to recognise the independence of Kosovo from Serbia.

 Social policies

 The party's views on social issues are much more traditionalist than those of social conservative parties in other European countries, and its social views reflect those of the Christian right.
 PiS has been described to hold right-wing populist views.
+The party presents itself as a champion of Catholicism, and in accordance with the Catholic social teaching, it opposes euthanasia and legal recognition of homosexual couples.
+It also supports strengthening restrictions on abortion.
+However, the party also took positions that conflicted with the Church's teaching, such as favoring the death penalty or demonstrating flexible stances on stem cell research and vitro fertilization.